Klodian Semina

-Klodian Semina, also spelled Samina, (born 19 January 1989) is an Albanian footballer who currently plays for A.S.D.C.
+Klodian Semina (also spelled Samina, born 19 January 1989) is an Albanian footballer who plays as a centre-back for A.S.D.C.
 Borgomanero in the Italian fifth tier.

 Club career

 Early career

 Semina is a Vllaznia Shkodër product, joining with them in 2000 when he was 11 years old.
 He was promoted to the first team during the 2005–06 season, being an unused substitute for the entire season.
 In the next season, Semina was able to make his Albanian Superliga debut, playing two matches throughout the 2006–07 season.

 Belasitsa Petrich

 On 1 February 2008, Semina moved for the first time outside the country, signing a two-year deal with Bulgarian side Belasitsa Petrich.
 He played with the club during the 2008–09 season, recording 25 matches and 1 goal, in the Bulgarian top flight.

 Gramozi Ersekë

 Semina returned in Albania in the summer of 2009 and on 1 August 2009, he signed a one-year deal with Gramozi Ersekë, who were set to play their first Albanian Superliga season in history.